 Since I’m so impatient, I tore off the scab a few times hoping that the tick head would come out with the scab.
 It didn’t.
 So don’t be impatient like me and try this.

 How long will it take for the tick head to come out on its own?

 In my case, it took 2 weeks before the tick head came out.
 By this point, my skin had pushed it far enough towards the surface that I was able to remove it by scratching the area.

-This was only in my case.
-It could take longer or shorter depending on where the tick bit you (my bite was in the armpit, so the tick was able to get really deep into the skin) and how quickly your skin heals.
+I’ve since talked to a few other people who got tick heads stuck in their skin and it also took about 2 weeks for the head to come out.
+However, it could take longer or shorter depending on where the tick bit you (my bite was in the armpit, so the tick was able to get really deep into the skin) and how quickly your skin heals.

 1. Keep the Bite Area Clean